Visiting The Christie

 If you require a carer or chaperone because of communication difficulties such as dementia, disease or disability or for any physical reasons, any authorised visitors will need a white visitor authorisation card.
 You can get a visitor authorisation card from the clinical team in outpatients, the nurse in charge of a ward or the senior nurse on duty in the screening team.

 If you're an authorised visitor, it's really important to have your visitor authorisation card with you when you arrive at the Oak Road entrance.
 You'll need to show this to the screening team to enter The Christie as an authorised visitor.

 Telephone and video appointments

 To reduce the number of people coming into the hospital and ensure patients still have their appointments, we have moved some appointments to a secure telephone or video conferencing service.

 If your appointment has changed to a telephone or video conferencing consultation, your doctor or nurse will ring you at a pre-arranged time.
 Any of your household members are welcome to join the consultation with you, with your consent.

 Arriving at the hospital

-Please note: from Monday 5 October, you must enter the hospital via the main Oak Road entrance and exit via the IPU stairwell exit back onto Oak Road.
+You must enter the hospital via the main Oak Road entrance and exit via the IPU stairwell back onto Oak Road.

-All patients and pre-approved carers, chaperones or relatives must complete a screening process before they can proceed into the main hospital.
+All patients and pre-authorised carers, chaperones or relatives must complete a screening process before they can proceed into the main hospital.